DavidRajchman/ROS2_modular_edge_offloading/bridge/docs/AI_reference.md

   * Missing fields: Empty fields represented by consecutive semicolons
   * ID format: In requests/responses - Group ID and In-Group ID as separate fields; In keepalives - Combined as "Group.ID" format (e.g., "2.1")

+### 7.11.
+Current Limitations & Future Work

+The following features are required for full functionality but are not yet implemented in the current version:

+1.  **Automatic ID Assignment:**
+    *   **Problem:** The current implementation only supports clients that request a specific, static ID.
+The protocol specifies a mechanism for clients to request automatic ID assignment (`'A'` request type), but this logic is missing.
+    *   **Solution:** The `handleRegistration` logic needs to be extended.
+When a request with `IdRequestType::AUTOMATIC` is received, the service should call a new method in the `ComponentRegistry` to find the next available `id_in_group` for the component's `group_id` and assign it.